heptarch/heptarch.github.io/drafts/demon.md

   </p>

-*1874.* The London Pneumatic Despatch Company raises the extravagant sum of £150,000 to build an underground network of pneumatic tubes for distributing London's mail.
+*1874.* The London Pneumatic Despatch Company raises the extravagant sum of £150,000 for an underground network of pneumatic tubes to distribute London's mail.
 Construction commences in 1863 with a short experimental stretch between Euston Square and the North West District Post Office, a third of a mile distant.
 The network makes it as far as the General Post Office on St Martin's